If you’re in the market for a camera that offers the performance of a DSLR and the form factor of a point and shoot, a bridge camera is for you.

 The early bridge cameras were developed around point-and-shoot technology with added manual controls.
 While they provided a DSLR-like experience with fixed zoom lenses, the image quality wasn’t much of an improvement.

 That was the case until Sony released its RX10 bridge camera series.
 The RX10 featured a larger 1-inch sensor and a robust weather-sealed body that was seen only in professional DSLRs.
+(See our article on the types of camera sensor to learn more about why the size here is important.)

 The fourth generation of the series, the RX10 IV is the latest bridge camera from Sony.